Axway/streams-open-docs/content/en/docs/install/test-with-docker-compose.md

 streams-zookeeper               /opt/bitnami/scripts/zooke ...
 Up             0.0.0.0:2181->2181/tcp,:::2181->2181/tcp, 2888/tcp, 3888/tcp, 8080/tcp
 ```

-## Automated Smoke test
+## Run smoke tests to verify Streams configuration

-To verify Streams is properly configured, launch the build-in smoke tests.
+To verify Streams is properly configured, launch the built-in smoke tests.
 The tests perform the following:

 * Test the `Hub` API by creating a topic named `smoke-test-topic` using our public test API `https://stockmarket.streamdata.io/prices` and the `http-poller` publisher.
 * Test the `SSE` subscription API by starting a subscription to the topic previously created.
-* If everything works fine, the container will exit with code 0 otherwise an error will be displayed.
+* If the test is successful, the container exits with code `0`, otherwise an error is displayed.

 Run the following command to start the smoke tests: